gabeorosan/pa-project/public/README.md

 ## Filters

 After creating a graph, a filter bar along the top will be created.
 There is a filter dropdown checklist for each property of viral capsids in the database.
-By default, all values are included, but if you check a certain value then only viruses with that value will be graphed; checking multiple values will let viruses with any of the checked values be included.
+By default, all values are included (even missing), but if you check a certain value then only viruses with that value will be graphed; checking multiple values will let viruses with any of the checked values be included.
+This means clicking select all will exclude the capsids which have that field missing.

 Also on the filter bar you will find the delete button and a download button, which generates a newline-delimited text file with the data used to generate the graph (varies by the graph, but for example the scatter plot gives you